jasonlll88/Terraform/01-BuildingInfrasEC2/README.md

 #### Follow the next step to deploy this in your AWS account

-This command download and configure the necesary files to achieve the configuration in your AWS account `terraform init`
+This command download and configure the necesary files to achieve the configuration in your AWS account.

+`terraform init`

-This command apply the changes
+This command apply the changes.

 `terraform apply`

-This command will destroy the created infrastructure `terraform destroy`
+This command will destroy the created infrastructure.

+`terraform destroy`